jefdewitt/jekyll_portfolio/_posts/javascript/2017-05-29-apache-cordova.md

 For all intents and purposes, all your work will happen inside the `www` directory.
 This is the place where you'll find your `index.html` file, as well as your `css`, `img`, and `js` directories.
 All the work you do here gets compiled out to the various platforms of your project on a build.

 And that really is that.
-With four commands in Terminal you've a got a fully functioning mobile application without ever having to touch Xcode or Android Studio.
+With four commands in Terminal you've got a fully functioning mobile application without ever having to touch Xcode or Android Studio.

 Click [here](http://cordova.apache.org){:target="_blank"} for the full documentaion.